onja-org/w2_bootstrap_layouts_and_components/README.md

 **💡 Pattern Recognition Challenge:** Now you'll use the color patterns you've mastered to style buttons and components!

 **Bootstrap Concepts Introduced In This Exercise**:
-- [Progress Bars](https://getbootstrap.com/docs/5.3/components/progress/): Styles the colored part of a progress bar.
+- [Progress Bars](https://getbootstrap.com/docs/5.3/components/progress/): Progress bars visually indicate the progress of a task.
+They can be styled with different colors and sizes.

 **Step-by-step instructions:**

 1. **Find the Exercise 6 comment**

-2. *Replace the plain HTML with the take-action section** found in the exercise 6 comment.
+2. **Replace the plain HTML with the take-action section** found in the exercise 6 comment.

 3. **💡 Pattern Recognition Challenge - Fill in the blanks:**
 - **Challenge 1:** `****-primary`, `****-success`, `****-info` - What's the pattern for button colors?